Agenda - Thursday, May 10, 2018

 IP Protection & Counterfeiting: What Is Security’s Role?

 Presenter: Brad Minnis, Sr. Director, Environmental, Health Safety & Security, Juniper Networks, Inc.

 According to a 2016 study by the International Chamber of Commerce, counterfeit products make up 5-7% of world trade, and have cost an estimated 2.5 million jobs worldwide.
 If enterprise security leaders are charged with the protection of the enterprise’s people, physical and cyber assets and reputations, how can they protect against counterfeiting and intellectual property theft?
-This panel discussion will cover proactive strategies to prevent counterfeiting and preserve the integrity of your enterprise’s brand.
+This presentation will cover proactive strategies to prevent counterfeiting and preserve the integrity of your enterprise’s brand.

 3:30pm - 4:00pm